MonirZaman/MonirZaman.github.io/_posts/2020-04-06-Reproducible-Machine-Learning.md

 # Set Tensorflow random seed
 tf.set_random_seed(1234)

-# for pytorch, set seed for torch and torch.cuda

 """
 Tensorflow by default use one thread per CPU core(multiple threads might give you different results)